nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/1WebsiteNavStyle.md

 `javascripts/asciinema-player.js` and `stylesheets/asciinema-player.css` files | enables integration of asciinema player for screencasts rendering

 ### Website host and Github branches
 The website is hosted by readthedocs.com.
-The development website is rendered from the `latest` branch.
-The public-facing website is rendered from the `stable` branch.
+The development branch `dev` renders to a private (Admin access required) readthedocs website: https://cfde-training-and-engagement.readthedocs-hosted.com/en/dev/.
+The public-facing branch `stable` renders to a public readthedocs website: https://cfde-training-and-engagement.readthedocs-hosted.com/en/latest/.

 Stable releases of the website require CFDE group agreement.
 For more information, see the [Tutorial review and merge](./7ReviewAndMerge.md) section.